 - USB port for connection a phone directly

-Whilst a reversing camera would be useful, it would probably need to be professionally installed, and my car does at least have reverse parking sensors so I didn’t bother.
+Whilst a reversing camera would be useful, it would probably need to be professionally installed.
+In any case, my car does at least have reverse parking sensors so I didn’t bother.

 It starts up as soon as there’s power to the 12 V socket – i.e. when you turn the engine on – and takes a few seconds to boot up.
 Connection to CarPlay is wireless, which is good as this model doesn’t have a USB port for a wired connection to your phone.
 It takes a further few seconds for CarPlay to open, but it does open automatically and will even start playing your music for you.